LouisCasillas/MyNotes/Misc/story-ideas.md

 - Story where vampires or other undead are made to do corporate jobs non-stop in windowless or underground rooms

 - story from the perspective of a prisoner escaping from his prison cell

-- story from the perspective of a prisoner escaping from his prison cell